Approver(s):

 Use a Passphrase

-A passphrase is similar to a password, but it is generally longer and contains a sequence of words or other text to make the passphrase more memorable.
-A longer passphrase that is combined with a variety of character types is exponentially harder to breach than a shorter password.
-However, it is important to note that passphrases that are based on commonly referenced quotes, lyrics, or other sayings are easily guessable.
-While passphrases should not be famous quotes or phrases, they should also be unique to you as this may make them more susceptible to compromise or password-guessing attacks.
+A passphrase is similar to a password, is typically longer and consists of a sequence of words or other text to enhance memorability.
+A longer passphrase, when combined with a variety of character types, becomes exponentially more challenging to breach compared to a shorter password.
+It’s crucial to highlight that passphrases based on commonly referenced quotes, lyrics, or sayings are easily guessable.
+While passphrases should not be derived from famous quotes or phrases, they should also be unique to you, as this uniqueness may increase their resistance to compromise or password-guessing attacks.

 Choose a sentence, phrase, or a series of random, disjointed, and unrelated words.